-Australian solar city projects have been around for the last couple of years - some participating cities have programs well under way with others due to launch soon.
+Australian solar city projects have been around for the last couple of years – some participating cities have programs well under way.

 Each solar city is a testing ground for energy efficiency measures, the use of solar power and community education.
 The information generated by the projects will be studied to determine how members in a community can most effectively reduce energy consumption and how governments and industry can support energy efficiency initiatives.